The complex story on the present chapter and numbering system of the Hebrew Bible.

 The Snaith edition Hebrew Bible was named after Norman Henry Snaith who prepared this for the British and Foreign Bible Society in 1958.
 It is a controversial publication because it is not clearly known which manuscripts it is based on, and there are numerous publishing and textual errors.
 However, it is a representation on the evolution of the Hebrew Bible.
 It is a synthesis of Masoretic Hebrew text influenced by Christian and modern traditions.
 It is laid out for the novice Christian Hebrew reader to easily read, index and understand.
 It is also inexpensive, and at one point, at least in Canada, was given for free to any Bible student studying ancient Hebrew.

-It is an odd book in that it has a two different numbering and chaptering systems represented on each page.
+The Snaith edition is an odd book in that it has a two different numbering and chaptering systems represented on each page.
 The headers and header numerals are in Latin.
-It strangely has a parallel Hebrew number at the margin where the Latin chapter header appears.
-The verses are in common Arabic numerals, with every fifth number in Hebrew.
-The Hebrew is following the Latin and Christian chaptering system.
-It doesn’t exist in the original Masoretic texts.
+Every page strangely has a parallel Hebrew number at the margin where the Latin chapter header appears.
+Then the verses are in the modern western numbering system with every fifth numeral in Hebrew.
+The Hebrew is following the Latin and Christian chaptering system which doesn’t exist in the original Masoretic texts.

 The second system is the Masoretic one.
 But one has to look more carefully to see it.
-A header will be found solely in Hebrew with a corresponding Hebrew chapter number and slightly to the left of the Hebrew is an Arabic number.
+A header will be found solely in Hebrew with a corresponding Hebrew chapter number and slightly to the left of the Hebrew is a contemporary modern number.

 A sample of Exodus 27:19 – 28:2 from the Snaith Edition with a cross-section of Latin headers, Latin numerals, Hebrew and Arabic numbers, and Christian chaptering system.